Lockier History, Family Crest & Coats of Arms

 Early History of the Lockier family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lockier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lockier research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lockier History in all our PDF Extended History products and printed products wherever possible.

 Lockier Spelling Variations